gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 )
 ```

-If you started from a different project your header file will look different; the highlighted lines show which lines need to be added.
+If you started from a different project your header file may look different; the highlighted lines show which lines need to be added.

 Note that this is where you define the search indices you wish to search.
 They are passed as a property to `Search`.